imxiejie/ThinkVim/README.md

 | vaf  | Go     | textobject  |
 | aF   | Python | textobject  |
 | iF   | Python | textobject  |
+## Backers
+Do you like ThinkVim? keep it alive by [donating funds](https://salt.bountysource.com/teams/thinkvim-taigacute)😘!

 ## Thanks